-If you don’t see your city listed below:
+If you don’t see your city listed above:

 Contact your city officials and let them know you would love an opportunity to increase your city’s canopy by implementing a tree distribution in your area.
-For additional information, please contact Director of Community Forestry Karen Zumach via email or 952-767-3886.
+For additional information, please contact Director of Community Forestry Karen Zumach at [email protected] or 952-767-3886.

 What do I need to do before I plant my tree?

 It’s the law to call Gopher State One Call at least three days before digging at 651-454-0002.
 They will mark buried utility lines for your safety.